Personal Strengths List: 30 Examples for Job Interviews

 Employees who come to work with a positive attitude and who are ready to greet their co-workers and clients with a smile are a great asset to an organization.
 You can sell this intangible strength in your interview by talking about a situation in a past job where your positivity helped the team succeed or how it was able to benefit the organization in some way.

-While this may seem more like a personality trait than a strength, it certainly takes a sense of personal strength to leave your personal problems at home when you get to work and remain positive throughout the day.
+While this may seem more like a personality trait than a strength, it certainly takes a sense of personal strength to leave your problems at home when you get to work and remain positive throughout the day.

 8. Self-Discipline